 Core build summary: Sorcerer's Shoes, Morello's Evil Tome, Mejai's Soulstealer, Rabadon's Deathcap

-Usually, i start with Boots of Speed and 3x Health Potion.
+Usually, i start with Boots and 3x Health Potion.
 I like to have the movement speed bonus at the beginning, so i can poke out and harass my opponent with Malefic Visions.
 Furthermore i can escape early ganks and i feel more comfortable against very mobile champions such as Vayne.
 Some people prefer Doran's Ring as starting item, but i dislike to buy an item that i have to sell later on.
-Also don't underestimate to have Health Potions, which means that you can stay longer on the lane, making more gold and experience.
+Also don't underestimate to have Health Potion, which means that you can stay longer on the lane, making more gold and experience.
 If it is a must have for you, you surely can buy Dorans's Ring, it won't ruin your build.

 The second item will be Fiendish Codex.
 This item will provide the needed mana regeneration to cast Malefic Visions constantly.
 It also has a bit AP and cooldown reduction to improve your early game aggressions.
 Note that Fiendish Codex will be your only mana item (see basic idea).